40 Exciting Language Learning Video Games to Learn While Having Fun

 This radioactive, mutant-infested, post-apocalyptic wasteland needs your help.
 But you’ll probably be too busy customizing your characters and building your own little settlement to bother with doing good deeds.
 Or perhaps you’ll decide to go on an explosive rampage instead.
 No matter which direction you choose, do it in your target language and explore this vast world while you learn.

-Subtitles and Interface: English, French, Italian, German, Spanish, Polish, Portuguese, Russian, Chinese (Traditional)
+Subtitles and Interface: English, French, Italian, Japanese, German, Spanish, Korean, Chinese

 Explore mystical (and valuable) alien ruins on a faraway planet in another one of those shoot-em-up adventure games, complete with quests and little side missions you can opt to complete.